emslade/interactive-service-description/index.markdown

 ### Demo

 View the [demo](http://demo.adeslade.co.uk).
-Demo HTML has been generated from the following [service description ](https://gist.github.com/adeslade/6854008).
+Demo HTML has been generated from this [service description ](https://gist.github.com/adeslade/6854008).